Wills and Probate

 - Obtain the relevant documents required to make the application;

-- Complete the Probate application and relevant HMRC forms;
+- Complete the Probate application and applicable HMRC forms;

-Dealing with the Administration of the Estate (where the Executor is not a Partner in the firm) by collecting in and distributing the estate (in an uncontested matter)
+Dealing with the Administration of the Estate (excluding where the Executor is a Partner in the firm) by collecting in and distributing the estate (uncontested matter)

-The exact cost will depend on individual circumstances of the matter.
+As we stated earlier it is difficult to be precise about the anticipated costs as the exact costs will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property costs will be at the lower end of the range.
-If there are multiple beneficiaries, a property and multiple bank accounts costs will be at the higher end.
+If there are multiple beneficiaries, a property and more than one bank account costs will be at the higher end.

 - There is a valid Will;